Buford Pusser: Murder of Pauline Pusser

 According to Pusser, his phone rang before dawn on the morning of August 12, 1967, informing him of a disturbance on New Hope Road in McNairy County; Pusser responded, and his wife, Pauline, rode along.
-Shortly after they passed the New Hope Methodist Church, Pusser said, a fast-moving car came alongside theirs and the occupants opened fire, killing his wife and leaving Pusser for dead.
+Pusser said that shortly after they passed the New Hope Methodist Church, a fast-moving car came alongside theirs and the occupants opened fire, killing his wife and leaving Pusser for dead.
 Doctors said he was struck on the left side of his jaw by at least two, or possibly three, rounds from a .30-caliber carbine.
 He spent 18 days in the hospital before returning home, and he required several more surgeries to restore his appearance.

-Despite vowing to bring his wife's murderers to justice, Pusser never did see Kirksey Nix or any of the accused prosecuted.
+Despite vowing to bring his wife's murderers to justice, Pusser was unable to bring Kirksey Nix or any of the accused to trial.
 Nix was sentenced to the Louisiana State Penitentiary in Angola for the 1971 Easter Saturday murder of New Orleans grocer Frank J. Corso.
-While imprisoned, Nix ordered the 1987 murder-for-hire of Judge Vincent Sherry and his wife, Margaret, in Biloxi, Mississippi.
-His co-conspirator, Biloxi Mayor Pete Halat, had, in his capacity as Nix's attorney, stolen hundreds of thousands of dollars that Nix had amassed in a massive lonely hearts scam, blaming it on his law partner, Judge Sherry.
+While imprisoned, Nix and his co-conspirator Pete Halat, who later served as mayor of Biloxi, Mississippi, ordered the 1987 murder-for-hire of Judge Vincent Sherry and his wife, Margaret, in Biloxi.
+In his capacity as Nix's attorney, Halat had stolen hundreds of thousands of dollars that Nix had amassed in a massive lonely hearts scam, blaming it on Sherry, his former law partner.
 Nix was later sentenced to isolation for the rest of his life.
 According to a 1990 AP story in The Town Talk, a newspaper in Alexandria, Louisiana, Nix denied being involved in the ambush of the Pussers.